Medical education in the United States: Residency

-Each of the specialties in medicine has established its own curriculum, which defines the length and content of residency training necessary to practice in that specialty.
+During the last year of medical school, students apply for residencies, also referred to as graduate medical education (GME), in their chosen field of specialization.
+These vary in competitiveness depending upon the desirability of the specialty, the prestige of the program, and the number of applicants relative to the number of available positions.
+All but a few positions are granted via a national computer match algorithm.
+This algorithm prioritizes the preferences of the applicant and pairs them with programs that also prefer them.

+Residents are both trainees and employees of the health system hosting the GME program, and the amount of graduate medical education required for licensure as a physician who can practice independently varies by state.
+A minimum of one year of graduate medical education is required in some states with many states requiring two years or more.
+International medical graduates may be subject to additional requirements.

+In July 2015, the Accreditation Council for Graduate Medical Education, the American Osteopathic Association, and the American Association of Colleges of Osteopathic Medicine signed a memorandum of understanding to work toward a single accreditation system for residencies that would train MD and DO physicians.
+This process concluded in June 2020, and MD and DO students participate in a single match.
+The single match increased the match rates for graduates of osteopathic medical schools.

+The Accreditation Council for Graduate Medical Education has established Common Program Requirements and a shared competency framework for all accredited residencies, although each specialty defines its own learning objectives and required experiences.
 Programs range from 3 years after medical school for internal medicine and pediatrics, to 5 years for general surgery, to 7 years for neurosurgery.
-Each specialty training program either incorporates an internship year to satisfy the requirements of state licensure, or stipulates that an internship year be completed before starting the program at the second post-graduate year (PGY-2).

 Fellowship

 A fellowship is a formal, full-time training program that focuses on a particular area within the specialty, with requirements beyond the related residency.
 Many highly specialized fields require formal training beyond residency.
 Examples of these include cardiology, endocrinology, oncology after internal medicine; cardiothoracic anesthesiology after anesthesiology; cardiothoracic surgery, pediatric surgery, surgical oncology after general surgery; reproductive endocrinology/infertility, maternal-fetal medicine, gynecologic oncology after obstetrics/gynecology.
 There are many others for each field of study.
 In some specialties such as pathology and radiology, a majority of graduating residents go on to further their training.
 The training programs for these fields are known as fellowships and their participants are fellows, to denote that they already have completed a residency and are board eligible or board certified in their basic specialty.
 Fellowships range in length from one to three years and are granted by application to the individual program or sub-specialty organizing board.
 Fellowships often contain a research component.